 So, can a hedgehog eat fish?
 Fish offer beneficial proteins to a hedgehog; they can eat different species of fish.
 Also, hedgehogs also have a strong sense of smell that attracts them to fish, increasing their urge to feed on it.
 When a hedgehog consumes fish, it will travel fast through its digestive tract and result in a smelly poop.

 If you want to know whether a hedgehog can eat fish, this is the ultimate guide for you.
-We will help you understand whether a hedgehog can eat raw fish and whether it can eat salmon, fish, or shrimp.
+I will help you understand whether a hedgehog can eat raw fish and whether it can eat salmon, fish, or shrimp.
 Read through the rest of the sections for shocking must-know info.

 Can Hedgehogs Eat Raw Fish?